-Figure 5.10 shows percentage loss in shear modulus from unconditioned state to conditioned states.
-Fountain mix had the highest percentage decrease in shear modulus value (comparing the conditioned and unconditioned samples) compared to Castle Hayne and Asheboro aggregates, which may be due to its high propensity to strip.
+Figure 5.16 shows percentage loss in shear modulus for mixtures using PG 70-22 from the unconditioned state to conditioned states.
+Figures 5.17 and 5.18 show percentage loss in shear modulus for PG 76-22 and PG 64-22 mixtures.
+Fountain mix had the highest percentage decrease in shear modulus value (comparing the conditioned and unconditioned samples) compared to Castle Hayne and Asheboro aggregates, which is consistent with previous classification as having a high propensity to strip.